AntonG23/ol-ide-auto-demos/mainframe-screens/demo-mf-screens/README.md

-# Mainframe Screens SDK Exercise
+# Mainframe Screens Project Exercise

 ![Screenshot](./assets/images/mainframe-3270.png)

 ## Introduction

-This exercise will develop your skills with the OpenLegacy IDE by creating simple Java entities from 3270 screens from a Mainframe host.
+This exercise will develop your skills with the OpenLegacy IDE by creating simple Java entities from 3270 screens from a Mainframe host and then exposing them as a REST API to the digital world.

 ## Pre-Requirements